hosseinkhojany/cached_video_player_flutter_with_customable_controller/README.md

 ## Top Features

-- Caching video(if a chunk of video is exist play or not download a chunk and play - Download&Play)
+- Caching video(if a chunk of video is exist playing it or not download a chunk and play it - Download&Play)
 - Seek forward and backward
 - Fullscreen Mode
 - Native controls and fullscreen for web apps